TheWolverine.com - Michigan Wolverines Football Recruiting Podcast: Jim_S With John Borton

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-The Fort's own Jim_S delivers his always-comprehensive outlook on Michigan football recruiting, for 2020 and beyond.
+The Fort's own Jim_S is back, bringing his comprehensive takes on Michigan football recruiting to the podcast.

-Jim joined senior editor for a podcast that covers all positions on the offense for 2020, touches on defensive backs and then delivers the goods on what's happening with some underclassmen in whom the Wolverines are interested.
+Today, he talks about recruiting on the defensive side of the football for 2020, and also shares some thoughts about big-picture recruiting for down the road with senior editor John Borton.

 Here's what Jim_S has to say.